 Stepping outside the familiar four walls of the classroom to present original ideas and research is an enriching element of the YHC student experience.
 At Young Harris College, undergraduate research is both encouraged and supported by peers and faculty.

-Since 2013, the annual Undergraduate Research Day is held during the Spring semester each academic year.
+Since 2013, the annual Undergraduate Research Day is held during the Spring semester.
 The event, titled "From Petri Dishes to Paint Brushes," showcases research projects of YHC faculty and students from across the academic disciplines.
 The day includes both oral and poster presentations covering a wide range of topics.